 How to Store

 Store any leftovers of these whole wheat pumpkin pancakes in an airtight container in the fridge for up to 5 days.
-Or, store cooled pancakes in a freezer bag in a single layer—or layers with parchment paper between to prevent them from freezing together—for up to 6 months.
+Or freeze pancakes in a single layer in a freezer bag—or layers with parchment paper between to prevent them from freezing together—for up to 6 months.

 Warm in 30-second increments on a heat-safe plate.
 Pancakes tend to warm through really fast, so try not to overcook them when reheating.
 You can also pop into a toaster briefly.